 Toru Tanaka Jr.

 Decades ago, the legendary James Brown sold his soul to the devil for fame and fortune.
 Now he wishes to renegotiate.
 Hired to take Mr. Brown to a rendezvous with the devil (Gary Oldman), ...
 See full summary »

-The Driver is carrying an Asian child who has been chosen for a strange ritual.
-He must drive him through a dark night in the city to get to a monk's house, while eluding several American cars out to get the child.
+The Driver is carrying an East Asian child who has been chosen for a strange rite.
+He must drive him through a dark night in the city to get to a monk's house, while eluding several U.S. cars out to get the child.
 Written by

 Was this review helpful to you?